weng-pang/camelot/README.md

 # Camelot

-This is a demonstration application to unveil some of the capabilities from CakePHP.
+This is a demonstration application to showcase some of the capabilities from CakePHP.

-### Hardware Requirement
+## Requirements

-The Camelot application uses CakePHP framework, and it has the same [hardware requirement](https://book.cakephp.org/3.0/en/installation.html).
+The Camelot application uses CakePHP 3.6 framework, and it has the same [hardware and software requirements](https://book.cakephp.org/3.0/en/installation.html).

 Reading the [installation instruction](https://book.cakephp.org/3.0/en/installation.html#requirements) is highly recommended.

+You can use any database server supported by CakePHP.
+However, Camelot provides some convenience tools to [backup and restore](#data-backup-and-restore) the database, which require a MySQL database.
-To use [Backup and Recovery](#data-backup-and-restore), the MySQL database engine is recommended.
-This is particularly applicable to [Database Backup](#database-backup-(articles)).
+This is particularly applicable to [backing up articles](#database-backup-(articles)).

 ## Recommended Installation Procedures